 But here’s the twist: When we blame everything else for our bad mood or tough times, we’re actually giving away our superpower – the power to choose.
 The moment we start thinking, “This person or that thing made me feel this way,” we’re letting go of the steering wheel of our emotions.

-So, here’s a game-changer idea: Which wolf in your heart do you wanna feed?
+So, here’s a game-changer idea: Which wolf in your heart do you want to feed?
 The grouchy one that’s all about the bad vibes?
 This wolf’s like that nagging voice in your head that keeps telling you you’re not good enough or that nobody gets you.
 That’s the wolf that feeds on your fears and worries.
 Do you really wanna keep giving him snacks?

 By saying “Nope, not today” to this wolf, you’re choosing to spend your energy on the good stuff – the thoughts and feelings that make you feel awesome.
 You don’t have to hug the bad vibes; just don’t invite them to hang out.
 When you stop paying attention to them, they’ll get bored and leave.